Jonah Bayliss: Toronto Blue Jays

 Bayliss did not make the Toronto Blue Jays 40-man roster and started the 2009 season with the Triple A Las Vegas 51s.

 Saitma Seibu Lions

 On July 28, 2009, Bayliss was released by the Blue Jays so that he could sign with The Saitama Seibu Lions of the Japan Pacific League.

 Houston Astros

 On February 1, 2010, Bayliss was re-signed as a free agent by the Blue Jays. but he was released on March 31 and subsequently signed by the Houston Astros.
 He played for Triple-A Round Rock in 2010, and posted a 3.58 ERA.

 Tampa Bay Rays

 On December 15, 2010, Bayliss got out of Free Agency and the Tampa Bay Rays inked him to a minor league deal.
 The Rays released him on March 24, 2011.

 Atlantic League

 He joined the Atlantic League of Professional Baseball with the Lancaster Barnstormers for 2011 season and the Bridgeport Bluefish for 2012.

-After Baseball

-Jonah is currently a personal pitching coach and owner at the A1 pitching academy in Adams, MA.

-Bayliss currently serves as the North Adams SteepleCats general manager and pitching coach.